 What those couples tend to have in common:

-The person who was betrayed gets to be genuinely heard — not managed, not rushed, not told to get over it.
+The person who was betrayed gets to be heard, not managed, not rushed, not told to get over it.
 Heard.

-The person who had the affair is willing to understand the impact without getting defensive — and is also willing to look honestly at what was happening for them and in the relationship, without that becoming an excuse.
+The person who had the affair is willing to understand the impact without getting defensive, and is also willing to look squarely at what was happening for them and in the relationship, without that becoming an excuse.

 A note on format

-Because affair recovery often involves acute crisis — the disclosure has just happened, everything is unstable, decisions are looming — we often recommend starting with the Phoenix Protocol rather than weekly sessions.
-The concentrated format creates the conditions for significant movement fast, rather than trying to hold everything together week to week while things feel like they’re unravelling.
+Affair recovery often begins in acute crisis: the disclosure has just happened, everything is unstable, decisions are looming.
+This is why we usually recommend starting with the Phoenix Protocol rather than weekly sessions.
+The Phoenix Protocol is our chamber for the acute moment: a concentrated format built to reach you where you are, hold the structure while everything feels like it’s unravelling, and create significant movement fast, rather than trying to hold things together week to week.

-If you’re in the middle of this — or if you’re wondering whether your marriage can survive it — book a free 15-minute call.
+If you’re in the middle of this, or wondering whether your marriage can survive it, book a free 15-minute call.
 We’ll give you an honest read on where things are and what we think is possible.